 Don't Drive in Cities Until You're Confident You Can

-And by the way, NEVER, whatever you do, turn when a traffic light is red.
+Never turn when a traffic light is red.
 If you turn right, as you are permitted to do in many parts of the USA, you'll be turning directly into oncoming traffic.
-If you turn left (which is the flip side equivalent, as you'll be in the left lane to begin with) you'll be breaking the law and could well be caught on a traffic camera for running a red light.Continue to 2 of 5 below.
+If you turn left (which is the flip side equivalent, as you'll be in the left lane to begin with) you'll be breaking the law and could well be caught on a traffic camera for running a red light.

 Don't Forget to Spend Your Coins

 Visitors often underestimate the value of British coins.
-When you are are used to nickels, dimes and quarters, or the tiny five and 10 cent Euro coins, you can all too easily think of that pocketful of British coins you are clanking around with as just so much small change.
-A British pound coin may look like play money but it is worth about USD $1.35 (in 2016) and two pound coins are worth more than $2.50.
-So a handful of coins could buy you at least a sandwich and a drink.
+When you are used to nickels, dimes and quarters, or the tiny five and 10 cent Euro coins, that pocketful of British coins you are clanking around with as just so much small change.
+A British pound coin may look like play money but it is worth about USD $1.35 (in 2016), and two-pound coins are worth more than $2.50.
+Therefore, a handful of coins can buy a sandwich and a drink.
 Spend it before you leave because most banks and currency exchanges won't exchange coins into your own currency.

 Don't Block the Escalators

-In the UK people like to race up - or down - the left side of escalators in stores, airports, and train stations.
+The UK locals like to race up (or down) the left side of escalators in stores, airports, and train stations.
 If you prefer to stand patiently in one spot from the bottom to the top, stay on the right, leaving the left side free for passing traffic.
-Otherwise, you'll see a lot of frowning faces and have to suffer the indignity of people trying push past.
-City people, in particularly, seem to regard loitering on the left of the escalator akin to shoving in at the front of a line instead of waiting your turn...you'll get a lot of grumbles.Continue to 4 of 5 below.
+Otherwise, you'll see a lot of frowning faces and have to suffer the indignity of people trying to push past.
+City people, in particular, regard loitering on the left of the escalator akin to shoving in at the front of a line instead of waiting your turn...you'll get a lot of grumbles.

-Don't Be Too Impressed With Royals and Aristos
+Don't Be too Impressed With Royals and Aristos

-But do be careful about making jokes yourself.
-It's a bit like jokes about your family - it's only okay if you do it.
-So until you know the lay of the land and the feelings of the people you are with, best not initiate royal humor yourself.
-And, if you are introduced to someone with a title - which you may well be, there are lots of them around - don't fawn or wonder if you should curtsy.
-Just treat them with the same respect you'd give anyone else.Continue to 5 of 5 below.
+Be careful about making jokes yourself, though.
+Until you know the lay of the land and the feelings of the people, it is best not initiate royal humor yourself.
+And, if you are introduced to someone with a title, don't fawn or wonder if you should curtsy.
+Just treat them with the same respect you'd give anyone else.

-Don't Confuse England with the Rest of the United Kingdom
+Don't Confuse England With the Rest of the United Kingdom

 The full official name of the UK is The United Kingdom of Great Britain and Northern Ireland.
-Great Britain is composed of England, Scotland and Wales - each a distinctive country with a good deal of local governmental control, local culture, reviving national languages and strong ethnic identities.
-If you are not sure who you are talking to - or which country you happen to be in - use Britain and British as safe general terms.
+Great Britain is composed of England, Scotland and Wales, each a distinctive country with a good deal of local governmental control, local culture, reviving national languages and strong ethnic identities.
+If you are not sure who you are talking to, or which country you happen to be in, use Britain and British as safe general terms.